Posted on

 Firstly, location-based content is popular.
 Users add hashtags like #ParisVibes and #LondonTikTok to share content locally.
 Marketers can use these hashtags to create hype in a local area.
 For instance, when running pop-up events.

-Here are some 2025 trending TikTok hashtags in the food niche:
+Here are the top 2026 trending TikTok hashtags in the food and beverage niche:

-Here are some of the beauty hashtags trending on TikTok in 2025:
+Here are the top five beauty hashtags trending on TikTok in 2026:

 Social media platforms and influencer marketing platforms have become more advanced.
 New AI capabilities allow influencer marketers to base their judgments on deep analytics rather than guesswork or vanity metrics.